asphalt-framework/asphalt/docs/userguide/contexts.rst

                 db.commit()

-If any of the teardown callbacks raises an exception, the cleanup process will still continue, but all those raised exceptions will be reraised the end inside an :exc:`ExceptionGroup` (or :exc:`BaseExceptionGroup`).
+If any of the teardown callbacks raises an exception, the cleanup process will still continue, but all those raised exceptions will be reraised at the end inside an :exc:`ExceptionGroup` (or :exc:`BaseExceptionGroup`).